SpiderOak/SpiderOakMobileClient/README.md

 - cd into the project folder
 - `npm install`, which
   - installs node_modules and js/css components,
-  - runs `bower install`, which installs some other stuff,
+  - runs `bower install`, which installs some other stuff
-  - configures the project for the default brand ("SpiderOak"),
+- `grunt brand:ONE`
-  - adds the default cordova platforms - android and ios.
+  - configures the project for the default brand ("SpiderOakONE")
-- `npm run pluginstall` to install any plugins needed
+  - adds the default cordova platforms — Android and iOS.

 ## First test